rpy2/rpy2/doc/source/robjects.rst

 .. note::

-   The translation of '.' into '_' is clearly not sufficient, as R symbols can use a lot more character illegal in Python symbols.
+   The translation of '.' into '_' is clearly not sufficient, as R symbols can use a lot more characters illegal in Python symbols.
    Those more exotic symbols can be accessed through :attr:`__dict__`.

    Example: